punteney/tutorial-django/project-start.rst

 Adding the project to Version Control
 -----------------------------------------
 Go to `github <http://github.com>`_ and login if you aren't already logged in.
-From your github dashboard page click the "create new repository".
+From your github dashboard page click the "new repository" button.
 For the "Project Name" enter 'tutorial_zoo_site', the other fields you can leave blank and leave the access to this repository to be 'Anyone' and create the repository.

 .. note::